What is Physical Therapy

 - The number of physical therapy treatments will vary with the type and severity of the problem being treated.

-- Generally, you will be given a home program to exercise during and after discharge from your physical therapy care.
+- Generally, you will be given a home exercise program during and after discharge from your physical therapy care.